Fx-Professional-Services/HorizonDocs/Horizon User Guide/03 Customers/Create and Manage Customer and Payment Records.md

 ## Merge Customer Records

+Follow these steps to merge customer records:

 1. In the main menu, go to **All Parties**, then select **Customers**.
 2. In the left pane, select the customer whose records you want to merge.
 3. Click **Scripts** in the navigation bar, then select **Merge Customer**.
 4. From the list, choose the customer to merge with.
 The records of both customers will be combined.

 Following these steps will successfully merge the customer records and prevent duplicate transactions.

+____
+By following these steps, you can efficiently manage customer records, payment details, and merge customer data in the system.
+_______